Santo Niño Church (Midsayap): History

 During the 1970s, the OMI congregation deemed it was time to slowly turn over the parish to Filipino priests by assigning them to large parishes such as Santo Niño.
 From 1970–1974, Rev. Fr.
 Donald Mundy, OMI commissioned a young Filipino oblate priest, Rev. Fr.
-Amador T. Castillo, OMI to work out major expansions in the parish by creating new chapels in the outskirts and remote barrios of Midsayap and Aleosan(which is part of the parish during that time).
-From 1975–1977, an all-Filipino team of oblate priests took charge of the progressive parish with Rev. Fr.
-Elino Isip, OMI as parish priest and Rev. Fr.
-Eliseo Mercado, Jr., OMI (who later became president of Notre Dame University in Cotabato City), Rev. Fr.
-Manuel Mina, OMI, Rev. Fr.
-Carmelino Razon, OMI and Rev. Fr.
-Marcelino Andres, OMI comprising the team.
-For the last 2 years of the decade in 1978–1979, Rev. Fr.
-Antero Berboso, OMI became parish priest assisted by Rev. Fr.
-Amador T. Castillo, OMI and Rev. Fr.
-Doroteo Reyes, OMI (both became presidents of the Notre Dame of Midsayap College).
+Amador T. Castillo, OMI to work out major expansions in the parish by creating new chapels in the outskirts and remote barrios of Midsayap and Aleosan (which was part of the parish during that time).

+For the period of 2001–2006, Rev. Fr.
+Eduardo Santoyo, OMI assisted by Rev. Fr.
+Danilo Sergio, OMI and the younger Rev. Fr.
+Jay Virador, OMI made large developments in the church renovation of the already old church.